-Welcome to Moreno Valley College's Accreditation Site
+Moreno Valley College's Accreditation Status

-ACCJC's reaffirmation of our accreditation was based on a comprehensive evaluation involving a collaboratively written Self Evaluation Report and an external team site visit in March 2014.
+Our college had its accreditation reaffirmed by the Accrediting Commission for Community and Junior Colleges (ACCJC) in June 2020.
+The College's accreditation has been reaffirmed for 18 months pending a follow-up report and site visit.
+ACCJC's reaffirmation of our accreditation was based on a comprehensive evaluation involving a collaboratively written Institutional Self Evaluation Report and an external team site visit in March 2020.
 This website provides access to all of our Accreditation work, including the most recent:

-- Moreno Valley College Self Evaluation Report, 2014
+- Moreno Valley College 2021 Follow-up Report

-- ACCJC Action Letter Reaffirming Accreditation, 2014
+- ACCJC Action Letter Reaffirming Accreditation, June 2020

-- Moreno Valley College Follow Up Report, 2015
+- Moreno Valley College 2020 Annual Report

 The Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges (ACCJC) accredits community colleges and other associate degree granting institutions in the Western region of the U.S. The ACCJC is one of seven regional accrediting commissions.
 The ACCJC is authorized to operate by the U.S. Department of Education through the Higher Education Opportunity Act of 2008.